ZetabS/datetime-language-changer/README.md

 # Datetime Language Changer

-This is a Obsidian plugin that allows you to customize the language used for datetime formatting by changing moment.js's locale.
+Customize the language used for datetime formatting by changing moment.js's locale.

 ## WARNING: DO NOT DELETE or DISABLE this plugin once installed